FazMaira/FazMaira/README.md

-- 👋 Hi, I’m @FazMaira
+- 👋 Hi, I’m @Farzana Maira
 - 👀 I’m interested in learning new tools and sourcing Talent
 - 🌱 I’m currently learning RPA
 - 💞️ I’m looking to collaborate on hiring Talent for my direct clients